illogicaljake/xml-layouts-in-magento-2/PITCHME.md

 - Leaner
 - Update-proof

-Basically, avoid editing .phtml files directly until you absolutely need to.
+> Basically, avoid editing .phtml files directly until you absolutely need to.

 ---

 ### When to definitely use layouts

 - change the position of a block or container using `<move>`
-- remove a block or container using the remove or display attribute of the `<referenceBlock>`/`<referenceContainer>` instruction
+- remove a block or container using the remove attribute
-- reorder blocks and container using the before/afterattributes of the `<referenceBlock>`/`<referenceContainer>` instruction
+- reorder blocks and container using the before/after attributes
-- change the HTML tag or CSS class for the existing container using `<referenceContainer>` element
+- change the HTML tag or CSS class for an existing container

 ---